Vice-Chancellor and Student Union President Issue Joint Message to Students

-The letter – which has been distributed to all 14,000 full time undergraduate students registered at the University of Ulster's four campuses – Coleraine, Jordanstown, Belfast and Magee – continues:
+The message, which has been distributed to all 14,000 full time undergraduate students registered at the University of Ulster's four campuses – Coleraine, Jordanstown, Belfast and Magee, continues:

 “As a University of Ulster student, you should be aware that you are a representative of the University both on and off campus, and carry with you the good name and reputation of the University.